Mastercard-Gateway/simplify-prestashop-module/README.md

 # Simplify Commerce Payment module for PrestaShop

-This plugin adds Simplify Commerce as a payment option on your PrestaShop checkout page.
+This plugin uses Simplify Commerce to connect your merchant account to PrestaShop and to set up a payment option on your PrestaShop checkout page.

 ## Installation